tox-dev/tox/docs/user_guide.rst

 tox will take care of environment isolation for you: it will strip away all operating system environment variables not specified via ``passenv``.
 Furthermore, it will also alter the ``PATH`` variable so that your commands resolve within the current active tox environment.
-In general, all executables in the path are available in ``commands``, but tox will emit a warning if it was not explicitly allowed via ``whitelist_externals``.
+In general, all executables in the path are available in ``commands``, but tox will error if it was not explicitly allowed via :ref:`allowlist_externals`.

 Current features
 ----------------